 Earthquakes are common in the region.
 Problems with flooding, landslides and mudslides have all gotten worse in recent years as a result of climate change and environmental degradation.

 Southeast Europe remains a major transit route for migrants and refugees, and the COVID-19 pandemic significantly increased health and safety risks for children and families on the move.
+The escalation of war in Ukraine on Feb.
+24, 2022, sent millions of children and women into neighboring European countries in a matter of weeks.
 Turkey hosts the world’s largest refugee population, including 1.6 million refugee children.

 Learn more about UNICEF's global HAC plan for 2022 — and why this $9.4 billion emergency funding appeal to assist 177 million children affected by conflict, the climate crisis and COVID-19 is its largest ever.